hyperiqn/fullstack_book_summarizer/README.md

 * **Locust:** Open-source load testing tool for simulating user behavior.

 ## Performance Insights & Future Improvements

 Load testing with Locust revealed that while the system maintains **0% failures** for **25 concurrent users**, the most resource-intensive operations still contribute significantly to overall latency.
 Specifically, the **document upload (which includes LLM summarization)** averages around **31 seconds**, and **RAG-powered queries** average **4.1 seconds** test.

-This performance profile is heavily influenced by the **Mistral-7B-Instruct-v0.2-AWQ** running on a college A100 GPU, consuming approximately 4GB of VRAM per instance.
+This performance profile is heavily influenced by the **Mistral-7B-Instruct-v0.2-AWQ** running on my college A100 GPU, consuming approximately 4GB of VRAM per instance.
 The `vLLM` framework efficiently manages this, but LLM inference remains the dominant factor in latency.

 Potential avenues for further optimization include: